vuestorefront/vue-storefront/packages/core/docs/integrate/cms.md

 ### Configuration

 This part is usually either using CMS JavaScript SDK under the hood or calls the API directly.
-The config should contain at least the API endpoint and credentials.
+The configuration should contain at least the API endpoint and credentials.

 - a configuration via `setup` method for non-Nuxt apps
 ```js